 A good storefront quickly tells us what we need to know about a brand.
 And this is true even if a shop suggests it's not keen to let us know too much until we walk in.
 These are the shops that display a bit of contemplative art or an amusing vignette at the window to provide just a hint of what’s inside.

 The shop window can be many things except nothing.
 To offer nothing is a decision, conscious or otherwise.
 And it's noticed by the shopper, conscious or otherwise.

 Book covers are tiny little storefronts.

+It’s a challenge to make a two-dimensional, silent swatch of color and shape speak.
+Conveying the essence of a book is a bit like trying to visualize the scent of a perfume.
 But in today's visual world, a good book cover is more important than ever.
 Digital covers have the same 1-3 seconds to get someone’s attention.
 And each tiny thumbnail of a cover sits on a screen alongside a bunch of other tiny thumbnail covers all vying for the same 1-3 seconds.

 One can view that as just not fair.
 Or one can view that as opportunity.